-This is often the case when the investor does not take into account the limited liquidity and the capital-intensive nature of the investment.
-Since real estate investment is actually capital intensive, it is a form of investment that requires a lot of capital.
-Keeping in mind the risks of investing, and learning how to properly navigate them, is important if you are to successfully invest in real estate.
+This is often the case when the investor doesn’t take into account the limited liquidity and the capital-intensive nature of the investment.
+Since the investment is actually capital intensive, it’s the form of investment that could require upfront capital.
+Keeping in mind the risks of investing, and learning how to properly navigate them, is important if you are to successfully invest in Real estate market.

 If you’re an investor and you decide to resell your property at a lower price, you may incur losses.
 Most investors often fail because of this factor.
 Luckily, there are a variety of strategies and tactics designed to help you navigate the risks of the current markets.